 What Is a Diaconal Candidate?

-As the name implies, this is a period of formation of the whole person – Human Dimension, Spiritual Dimension, Intellectual Dimension, and Pastoral Dimension.
-This is accomplished through a three-year series of formation weekends conducted in communion with the Archdiocese of Cincinnati at the Athenaeum of Ohio.
-These formation weekends occur routinely every other weekend of the months from September to May.
+This is a period of formation of the whole person – Human Dimension, Spiritual Dimension, Intellectual Dimension, and Pastoral Dimension, accomplished through a three-year series of formation weekends conducted in cooperation with the Archdiocese of Cincinnati at the Athenaeum of Ohio.
+These formation weekends occur routinely every other weekend of the month, from September to May.